Loan to Value Calculator

 The easiest way to work out your LTV is to use our loan to value calculator which instantly calculates your LTV.

-LTV is important because it affects the amount you can borrow, and the rate you can borrow at.
-The lower the LTV, the better the mortgage rates available to you.
+LTV is important because it can affect the amount you can borrow, and the rate you can borrow at.
+The lower the LTV, the better the mortgage rates that may be available to you.

 Get Your Mortgage Options